 |Toppeak Mountain DA G||Yes||Yes|

 As you can see, the majority of pumps used by our bikepackers were “Mini-pumps”, and so did not come with a pressure gauge to monitor tire pressure.
 Only the Toppeak Mountain DA G and Lezyne Digital Road Drive Mini Pump came with both an external hose as well as a pressure gauge.

-As you can see, there are plenty of factors when it comes to picking the right bike packing pump.
-While the most popular option among bikepackers was the Lezyne Carbon Drive Lite Mini Pump, the Toppeak Mini-Morph G comes in as our favorite, with an external hose, lower weight, and more compact size, especially as it also reached the top 3 most suggested pumps by our bikepackers.
+As you can see, there are plenty of factors when it comes to picking the right bikepacking pump.
+While the most popular option among bikepackers was the Lezyne Carbon Drive Lite Mini Pump, the Toppeak Mini-Morph G comes in as our favourite, with an external hose, lower weight, and more compact size, especially as it also reached the top 3 most suggested pumps by our bikepackers.